alexerlandsson/css-fadeshow/README.md

 Variable 				| Description
 ----------------------- | -----------------------
 $max-images 			| Defines the maximum of images allowed.
 There is no technical limit, but the higher number, the larger the CSS file will be.
-$prefix 				| Set to `false` if you don't want the compiled CSS to include prefixes.
+$fs-prefix 				| Set to `false` if you don't want the compiled CSS to include prefixes.
 Default `true`.
-$responsive 			| Set to `false` if you don't want the slideshow to be responsive.
+$fs-responsive 			| Set to `false` if you don't want the slideshow to be responsive.
 Default `true`.
-$breakpoint-small 		| Set to the desired max-width for smaller screens.
+$fs-breakpoint-small 		| Set to the desired max-width for smaller screens.
 Default `500px`.
-$fade-time 				| Change to the desired transition time of the fade between images.
+$fs-fade-time 				| Change to the desired transition time of the fade between images.
 Value counts in seconds.
 Default `1`.
 $prev-next-fontfamily 	| Set the CSS font-family for prev/next button's icons.
 Useful if you want to include icons from a font library.
 Default `sans-serif`.
 $prev-next-icons-size 	| Set the font-size of prev/next button's icons.
 Default `3vw`.
 $prev-next-icons-color 	| Color of prev/next button's icons.